Alireza-Ganjkarimi/rehabilitation-robotic-for-arm/architecture.md

 # 3. Graceful System Shutdown
 When the user closes the dashboard (invoking the `on_close` handler), the system avoids abrupt termination by signaling through a shared `mp.Event` named `running_event`.

 Clearing this event (`clear`) stops the infinite processing loops inside both worker processes (vision and robot).
-The main system then grants them a 1-second grace period (`join`) to properly release hardware resources (webcam and physics engine context).
+The main system then grants them a 1-second grace period (`join`) to properly release hardware resources (webcam/EMG data streams and physics engine context).
 If a process fails to respond within this window, the system forcefully terminates it (`terminate`) to prevent orphan (zombie) processes from persisting in the operating system background.

 Note: The `mp.freeze_support()` invocation is embedded in the main execution entry point to ensure this multiprocessing architecture compiles and executes correctly under Windows environments without spawning infinite recursive loops.